 When the RO proposes a finding of incompetency, they are required to notify you of this proposed action and of your right to a hearing.
 This notice is not necessary if you have been declared incompetent by a court or if you have had a guardian appointed based on a court finding of incompetency.
 If you request a hearing, it must be held prior to a decision of incompetency.
 The Veterans Claims Assistance Act (VCAA) does not apply to veterans seeking restoration of competency because it is seeking a change in how disability benefits are distributed, not a change to the veterans benefits themselves.
 Therefore, the VA does not have a duty to assist under the VCAA when it comes to determining competency.

-A determination of incompetency only affects your ability to receive and handle VA funds.
 You would still be able to take part in the claims and appeals process just like any other veteran.
 But in order to receive payments and make sure they are used for your best interest, you will generally be appointed a VA fiduciary as part of the fiduciary program.
 A fiduciary could be authorized to collect a commission of up to 4% of your benefit payments for their work.
 But the fiduciary is not entitled to accrued benefits upon your death.
 The person appointed to be a fiduciary should be a family member and/or the person who cares for you, unless there are special circumstances.
 The fiduciary cannot be your power of attorney.

 The VA’s decision of who they appoint as a fiduciary is appealable to the Board of Veterans Appeals and ultimately to the United States Court of Appeals for Veterans Claims.
 If there is a dispute as to who will be the fiduciary appointed, there are other ways that the VA can continue to pay you your benefit payments during the dispute.
 One of those is paying the person that has custody or control of you, or even just paying you directly.
 A fiduciary could be appointed even when there is no legal disability, if the VA finds it would be in your best interest.

-How do I prove I am competent?
+How do I prove I am mentally competent to VA?

 When a proposed finding of incompetency is made, you can appeal it and submit evidence in favor of competency.
 If you have already been found incompetent, what you could do is file a new claim to restore competency.
 When a veteran has been declared mentally incompetent for VA purposes, a request to restore competency does not require the submission of new and material evidence, even if the request has been made and denied many times before.
 This VA claim is taken procedurally in a similar way as a claim for increased rating is handled.